What is the Best Travel Card for Australians Overseas?

 For anyone looking for a credit card option, my first recommendation would be the Bankwest Zero Platinum Mastercard (please note that it must be the Platinum version of the card and not another card in the ‘Zero’ range).

-This card has all the same benefits that I mentioned make the Citibank card so great, except fee free ATM withdrawals.
-So even if you did get this card, I would still use it in combination with the Citibank Plus debit card as the Citibank Plus debit card is still the best way to access cash overseas.
+This card has all the same benefits that I mentioned make the Macquarie card so great, except fee free ATM withdrawals.
+So even if you did get this card, I would still use it in combination with the Macquarie Platinum debit card as the Macquarie card is still the best way to access cash overseas.

-Personally, I usually use the BankWest Credit Card if I need to make any in-store transactions and use the Citibank Debit Card mostly ATM withdrawals.
+Personally, I usually use the BankWest Credit Card if I need to make any in-store transactions and use the Macquarie Platinum Debit Card mostly ATM withdrawals.
 But this just comes down to personal preference.

 It’s worth mentioning that some people also like the “28 Degrees Platinum MasterCard”.
 While I do think it’s a great card, I personally chose not to get this card simply due to the fact that you are charged a fee if you pay off the card via BPAY which I don’t like.